How to Calculate the ROI of Retail Sales Training Programs

 You’re a savvy business owner.
 Before you purchase an online training program, you want to know if you’ll see a tangible return on the training investment.

-So what are the actual benefits of online retail sales training, anyway?
+So what are the actual benefits of online retail sales training?

-As we’ve seen, if you’re a CEO who’s never received training, viewing employee skills development as an investment and not a cost might be challenging.
+As we’ve seen, viewing employee skills development as an investment and not a cost might be challenging if you're a CEO who's never received training.

 I get it.
-At the end of the day, what matters is your bottom line.
+What matters is your bottom line.
 Are you generating more sales and profit — and is soft-skill training helping your business grow?

 Here’s the thing: